Jeff Jarrett: Backstage roles and departure (2011–2014)

 Jarrett returned to TNA on the July 14 episode of Impact Wrestling, showing off the "Mexican Heavyweight Championship" belt, playing off the AAA Mega Championship he had won during his stay in Mexico.
-On the August 18 episode of Impact Wrestling, Jarrett aligned himself with the Mexican America stable by helping its members Anarquia and Hernandez defeat Beer Money, Inc. for the TNA World Tag Team Championship.

 In October, Jarrett began feuding with the returning Jeff Hardy.
 On November 13 at Turning Point, Jarrett lost to Hardy three times in a row, first in six seconds, then in six minutes and finally in ten seconds.
 On December 11 at Final Resolution, Jarrett was defeated by Hardy in a steel cage match.
 As per stipulation of the match, Jarrett was, in storyline, fired from TNA on the following episode of Impact Wrestling.
 In reality, he was written off television to oversee Ring Ka King, a new promotion based in India that is a subsidiary of TNA.

-After Ring Ka King, Jarrett wrestled for AAA without work in TNA.
-In 2013, Jarrett assumed the backstage role of Executive Vice President of Development/Original Programming.
-In 2013, Jarrett and Country star Toby Keith tried to buy TNA; however, when both met Bob Carter, he demanded that his daughter Dixie remain in the company as on-screen President.
-Jarrett and Keith decided to create their own company.
-On December 22, 2013, Jarrett resigned from TNA Entertainment.
-Jarrett remained an investor in TNA Wrestling after his resignation came in effect on January 6, 2014.

 Lucha Libre AAA Worldwide (2004–2006)

 Jarrett made his debut for Mexican promotion Lucha Libre AAA Worldwide on March 21, 2004, defeating Latin Lover to win the 2004 Rey de Reyes tournament.
 Over the next two years, Jarrett would make several sporadic appearances for AAA as a member of the heel stable La Legión Extranjera, before the working relationship between AAA and TNA was ended.